ipjessica/ipjessica.github.io/about.md

 <h4>Interdiscplinary Technologist, Self-Directed Learner, Digital Humanist</h4>
 <img src="/assets/images/9.jpg" alt="headshot" width="200" height="40"/>
-<p>As a technologist with experience in full-stack blockchain development and who is spurred on by cultivating a sustainable, iterative, and curious mindset, I am passionate about using interdisciplinary research and analyses to leverage distributed technologies in cross-industry collaborations to push the boundaries of innovation and creativity in the areas that interest me:</p>
+<p>As a technologist who is spurred on by cultivating a sustainable, iterative, and curious mindset, I am passionate about using interdisciplinary research and analyses and my experience in full-stack blockchain development to leverage distributed technologies in cross-industry collaborations to push the boundaries of innovation and creativity in the areas that interest me:</p>

 <ul>
     <li>Fashion</li>